prof-rossetti/georgetown-opim-243-201901/notes/python/packages/pipenv.md

-# Python Language Overview

-## The `pipenv` Package
+# The `pipenv` Package

 Pipenv provides an alternative command-line utility for installing third-party Python packages and managing Python versions and package dependencies.
-The Python community is moving towards using Pipenv as a best practice.

 Reference: